+The difference between this experiment and the anisotropic propagation of plane waves discussed in the previous subsection is that rather than considering a Gaussian pulse propagating from the centre of the domain, here we consider a planar wave propagating from the top of the domain downwards, and study how the orientation of the nematic director $\vec{n}$ affects the speed of propagation of the wave.
+In particular, while in the previous subsection we considered a nematic director $\vec{n}$ with constant orientation throughout the domain, here we consider a nematic director $\vec{n}$ with different orientations in different portions of the domain.

-Lastly we would like to remark that discontinuity in the nematic director field presented in Figure \ref{fig:MLS} cannot be achieved if the nematic director field is a general solution of the Euler–Lagrange equations associated with the Oseen–Frank energy density, and should be regarded as an approximation of a solution of the Oseen–Frank model exhibiting a sharp transition between two constant orientations.
+\begin{remark} The discontinuity in the nematic director field presented in Figure \ref{fig:MLS} cannot be achieved if the nematic director field is a general solution of the Euler--Lagrange equations associated with the Oseen--Frank energy density, and should be regarded as an approximation of a solution of the Oseen--Frank model exhibiting a sharp transition between two constant orientations. \end{remark}